Bachelor of Integrative Studies & Innovation Graduation Requirements

-Students must see an Advisor in the LAIS office to apply for graduation one year prior to that in which they plan to graduate.
-An “apply to graduate” hold will appear on the student’s account once the student has earned 100 credit hours to remind them of this requirement.
-At this time, the student and the Advisor will view a Lobotrax Degree Audit specifying the work remaining to be completed for graduation.
+Students must see an advisor in the LAIS office to apply for graduation one year prior to that in which they plan to graduate.
+An “Apply to Graduate” hold will appear on the student’s account once the student has earned 100 credit hours to remind them of this requirement.
+At this time, the student and the advisor will view a Lobotrax Degree Audit specifying the work remaining to be completed for graduation.
 It should be noted that students are solely responsible for knowing and completing all requirements for graduation from the Integrative Studies program.
 Students must know how to run and read their LoboTrax Degree Audits in order to check on their graduation progress.
 We recommend students run and save (or print) an audit each time a change is made to their schedule as audits are not saved in Loboweb.

 In addition to adherence to approved plans of study, specific graduation requirements are as follows:

-- Completion of the University’s core curriculum.
+Completion of the University Core curriculum.

-- A minimum cumulative UNM grade point average of 2.00.
+A minimum cumulative UNM grade point average of 2.00.

-- A minimum of 51 semester hours earned in courses at the upper-division level (courses numbered 300–499).
-It should also be noted that transfer courses in which credit was earned at a lower-division designation cannot be transferred as upper-division to count towards a B.I.S. degree.
+A minimum of 45 credit hours earned in courses at the upper-division level (courses numbered 300–499).
+Transfer courses in which credit hours were earned at a lower-division designation cannot be transferred as upper-division to count towards a B.I.S.I. degree.

-- A minimum grade-point average of 2.00 on all upper-division course work completed at The University of New Mexico.
+A minimum grade-point average of 2.00 on all upper-division course work completed at The University of New Mexico.